Christine Grahame: Causes

 Grahame has been outspoken in her view that the conviction of Abdelbaset al-Megrahi of the 1988 Lockerbie bombing is unsafe and represents a miscarriage of justice.
 In May 2009, Grahame visited Megrahi, in Greenock jail.
 After her visit, she told the press: "I found it quite upsetting.
 The man is obviously very ill and he is desperate to see his family – absolutely desperate to see his family – so, whatever it takes, that's the priority.
 He did tell me things I can't discuss with you.
 But I am absolutely more convinced than ever that there has been a miscarriage of justice."
 A month later, Grahame arranged a second meeting with the prisoner, Megrahi.

 A few days after the dropping of Megrahi's appeal against conviction and his release on compassionate grounds on 20 August 2009, Grahame wrote an op-ed article for The Independent saying she is convinced of his innocence: "He is not a saint, of course – he had a history with Libyan intelligence – but his hands are clean over Lockerbie."

-Grahame has lodged several questions and motions on this in the Scottish Parliament and continues to be involved with campaign groups on the matter.
+in February 2025, Grahame led a Member's Business Debate on the Lockerbie bombing, praising (in her words) Dr Jim Swire's "painful but steady commitment to uncovering the facts behind the bombing of Pan Am Flight 103".